 As Cuban frogs are now more attracted towards human habitats, it is important to find some solution to get rid of them as soon as possible.
 But before that, you must know where they usually hide on the property.
 These creatures are always in search of some warmth and to achieve that they often target switched and utility boxes as a common hiding place.
 Reports reveal that large Cuban frogs can also cause some serious issues related to a power outage in the premises.
 Generally, the smaller tree frogs do not create utility related troubles; they prefer to hunt in the night hours and are often attracted towards insects and bugs.
 On the other side, the Cuban tree frogs are more attracted towards decorative ponds, birdhouses, birdbaths, and foliage of various potted plants.
 They often leave messy droppings and stains on walls.
 The big tree frogs can also find their way to home through vents and drains.
 Hence, it is important to seal all such areas to ensure complete protection.

-Skagit County, WA Animal News Clip:
+Skagit County, WA Animal Control News Clip:

 No current news article at this time.

-If you have any questions about a wildlife problem in Skagit County, please give Pathfinder Wildlife Services a call at 360-707-7770, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Skagit County, or wildlife removal in the County, please give Professional Wildlife Removal Bellingham a call at 360-707-7770, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.